natekford/Advobot/OTHERREADME.txt

 2. ILogModule goes into MyCommandContext to be used in exactly one command.
 The getinfo bot command.

-3. I use String.Format over string interpolation.

-4. Could possibly have forgotten saving IGuildSettings in a spot or two over the past three revisions of that interface.
+3. Could possibly have forgotten saving IGuildSettings in a spot or two over the past three revisions of that interface.
 	Regular class with only properties and a gross way of saving -> Class with an overuse of reflection and enums with a grosser way of saving -> Finally an interface and having MyGuildSettings save each time a setter is user ->